neektza/nikicajokic.me/_drafts/eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

 The ```crank_selectables``` method is the only interesting one here.
 It partitions all selectables into two arrays, one with readable and one with writable sockets.
-It then calls the ```select``` system call and provides it with these two arrays.
-The [select](http://ruby-doc.org/core-2.1.2/IO.html#method-c-select)[^6] system call then selects the sockets that are ready for reading or writing and invokes *eventable* reading or writing on them. *Eventable* in this context means a certain number of bytes per cycle.
+It then calls the ```select``` system call and passes these two arrays to it.
+The [select](http://ruby-doc.org/core-2.1.2/IO.html#method-c-select)[^2] system call then selects the sockets that are ready for reading or writing and invokes *eventable* reading or writing on them. *Eventable* in this context means a certain number of bytes per cycle.

 Other two methods are pretty straightforward in their purpose.
 The ```run_timers``` method only executes all code blocks from the ```@timers``` set once their time-to-execute has been reached and the ```run_heartbeats``` runs the ```heartbeat``` method on each selectable every ```HeartbeatInterval``` seconds.
 The details of the ```heartbeat``` method are covered further down in this post.

 These few snippets cover the basic setup and operation of EventMachine, but there are a few more patterns to cover at this point so we can see a clearer picture of what EM in its totality is.
-Most importantly the Loopbreaker, the Heartbeat and the Threadpool.
+Most importantly, we'll cover the Loopbreaker, the Heartbeat and the Threadpool.

 #### The Loopbreaker

-A loopbreak is a way to signal the Reactor it should do something.
+A **loopbreak is a way to signal the Reactor it should do something**.
 Why do it this way?
 Well, since it's running an infinite loop, it can't respond to calls - you can think of it as being deaf to all messages while running.
 Loopbreaker is a form of communication channel between the reactor and the world outside it.
 When something outside the loop signals a loopbreak, the reactor stops for a moment and lets other things happen.
 It does not terminate the loop, it just allows other things to run.

-When is the loopbreak signaled?
-Whenever we schedule something via the ```next_tick``` or ```defer``` methods, we need to tell the reactor that something has been scheduled so it can run those things.
-And, as it can't respond "okay, will do later" to messages that would tell it "hey, you have new stuff to do" while it's running an infinite loop, we produce a **loopbreak signal** to tell it to check if there's new stuff to do.
+The loopbreake is signaled whenever we schedule something via the ```next_tick``` or ```defer``` methods, since we need to tell the reactor that something has been scheduled.
+It can then in turn run those things.
+And, as it can't respond with "okay, will do later" to messages that would tell it "hey, you have new stuff to do" while it's running an infinite loop, we produce a loopbreak signal to tell it to check if there's new stuff to do.

-Here's a (slightly modified [^3]) EventMachine implementation:
+Here's a (slightly modified [^3]) EventMachine implementation of the loopbreaker:

 {% highlight ruby %}
   module EventMachine